The Birth of a Cymbal

 Howdy,

-So no, the reason for the lacking amount of flat rides within my body of work is exactly what most of you might have already assumed.
-I mean, once again, if you follow my work, another thing you are probably aware of is the multiple casual posts about bells, often accompanied by a family album’s worth of glam pictures showcasing my favorite ones —or the ones where I think I achieved something difficult with satisfactory results.
-I know, it might come as no surprise to you that I may have a ‘small’ infatuation with the bells in my instruments, hence, not many flat rides.
-After all, I use the statement “All bells hand formed” as part of my brand’s motto, which is something that very few active cymbal-smiths nowadays would commit to, mainly given the added work time, potential lack of consistency, added risks and blank irregularities.
+So, no, the reason for the lacking amount of flat rides within my body of work is exactly what most of you might have already assumed.
+Once again, if you follow my work, another thing you are probably aware of is the multiple posts about bells, often accompanied by a plethora of pictures showcasing my favorite ones —or, the ones where I think I achieved something difficult with satisfactory results.
+I know, it might come as no surprise that I may have a ‘small’ infatuation with the bells in my instruments, and hence, not many flat rides.
+After all, I use the statement “All bells hand formed” as part of my brand’s motto —which is something that very few active cymbal-smiths nowadays would commit to, mainly given the added work time, potential lack of consistency, extra risks and irregularities.

-Though, I feel the need to do a parenthesis here to clarify that at this point I have actually broken that motto.
-Not deceitfully —as I have clearly marked and identified the very few instruments I’ve made with pressed bells in any publication where they appear— and actually not even willingly.
+Though, important disclaimer: I feel the need to do a parenthesis here to clarify that at this point I have actually broken that motto.
+Not deceitfully —as I have clearly marked and identified the very few instruments I’ve made with pressed bells in any publication where they appear— and actually not even willingly, let me explain.
 Months ago I received an erroneous order from my provider that had pressed bells in all of its blanks.
 They amended their mistake by sending me the correct order of flat blanks without center holes at no extra charge.
 But, between other serious mishaps and unfavorable situations I had been put on thanks to their, sometimes, neglecting behavior, as a good gesture, they agreed on allowing me to keep the pressed bell blanks for a price I will not disclose here.
 If you have’em, use’em, right?
-And so, If you are of the crowd that liked the O.a.k OSP’s, those were the first pressed bell cymbals in my workshop’s ‘history’ (very lax use of the word history), accompanied by half of the first batch of Cortezas, whom also had pressed bells.
+And so, If you are of the crowd that liked the O.a.k OSP’s, those were the first pressed bell cymbals ever done in my workshop, accompanied by half of the first batch of Cortezas, whom also had pressed bells.

-Admission and introduction aside, I am not here to talk about those few individuals, but rather, my relationship with hand made bells, the reason why they are a part of my brand and maybe some fun insights into their behavior.
+Admission and introduction aside, I am not here to talk about those few individuals, but rather, my relationship with hand made bells, the reason why they are a part of my brand and how I got there.
 So, let’s start from the beginning of all things related to me, my ego.

 I have a perspective which I know is most definitely erroneous: I feel as if I could only claim a cymbal as my own creation if I had made it entirely from bell to edge.
-This idea masked as a feeling forces me to have shaped every blank it in its entirety if I want to look at it and feel satisfied with myself.
+This idea masked as a feeling forces me to shape every blank it in its entirety if I want to be able to feel satisfied with myself while looking at their finished result.
 I justify it as a behavior fueled by the love of the craft and a desire for deep practice immersion, but I have a hunch there are other psychological forces behind it.
-I would imagine a luthier doing excruciating work to shape, build, glue, refine, sand, etc the resonant body on one of his pieces, but then, just going ahead and buying a pre-made neck, sticking it there and calling it a day... it cheapens his work, it makes it impersonal.
-I know that analogy is fraught.
-I know the concept of craft ownership via severe absolutism doesn’t fly, it isn’t solid.
+I would imagine a luthier doing excruciatingly detailed work to shape, build, refine, sand, taper, glue, etc the resonant body on one of his pieces, but then, just going ahead and buying a pre-made neck of sorts, sticking it there and calling it a day... it would cheapen his work, make it impersonal.
+And I know that analogy is fraught and silly.
+I know the concept of craft ownership via severe absolutism doesn’t fly.
 I mean, I know a lot happens to a blank before I even get to lay my hands on it, none of which I am responsible for or can affect.
 I know that the game of tags, titles and appraisals is one that usually only pompous disconnected folk tend to play.
 Truth is, nobody really pays that much attention to what processes were responsible for creating which parts of a whole, people tend to look at the final result and take it as it is.
-But to me, to my impossibly intractable vision, it was just an inescapable room I had built and trapped myself inside; if I wanted to make cymbals I had to fully make all of them, those were the rules of my game.
+But this was never about the audience, it was about me, and to me, to my impossibly intractable vision, bell making was an inescapable room I had built to trap myself inside it; if I wanted to make cymbals and be proud of my results, I had to fully make all of them, those were the rules of my game.

-At that time I was just pretty much going at it in a very intuitive fashion, as long as they looked bell-like I was usually happy.
+Throughout my two years at the cymbal factory where I started, all bells were pressed into shape.
+So, with very little experience on the matter, during my first year as an independent, I was shaping my bells in a very intuitive fashion, as long as they looked bell-like I was usually happy.
 But as months passed and I kept making more and more cymbals, things started to shift.
-The change was prompted out of a deep sonic dissatisfaction with everything I was producing at the time.
-In the search of that hidden square inch of metal I had yet to move, shape and bend correctly, I started looking at the bell as the possible cove where the secret to a successful cymbal laid yet to be grasped.
-In every other area of the body I was constantly tweaking and mixing up things.
+This change was prompted out of a deep sonic dissatisfaction with everything I was producing at the time.
+In the search of that hidden square inch of metal I had yet to move, shape and bend correctly, I started looking at the bell as the possible corner where the secret to a successful cymbal laid yet to be grasped.
+I was constantly tweaking and mixing up things in every other area of the body of my cymbals.
 I was constantly reshaping and changing my hammers, lathing in different patterns, accentuating this and that, using different bits, leaving here and there untouched, or leaving no part of the cymbal without a hammer print..all to no avail.
-Naturally, l came to look at the bell as the only possible remaining spot of the instrument I hadn’t properly played with just yet.
+This naturally led me to look at the bell as the only possible remaining spot of the instrument I hadn’t properly played with yet.
 And so, from a capricious desire, now bell-making was also a desperate look for that which I hadn’t found and hoped to encounter, an answer to the question “what am I still doing wrong, and where do I poke to make all of it ‘right’?”

 Anyway, back on track.
-After a while at the process of bell tweaking and exploration, I started to see with increased clarity the very specific challenges in raising a bell that acted as fences on the road I was trying to traverse.
+After a while at the process of bell tweaking and exploration, I started to see with increased clarity the very specific physical challenges in raising a bell that acted as obstacles towards the goal I had in mind.
 Thanks to them, little by little my relationship with the bell had once again transformed.
 I had now added the ‘competitive practice’ of metal bending exercises to the roaster of reasons for which I had to make my bells myself.

-I grew fast into an obsession with how much I could push the material in any one direction without messing it up.
-I wanted to be better at physically molding the small details that I thought mattered, less for their sonic outcome than their visual aspect: how precisely and uniformly I was able to shape a curve, how consistently I was able manufacture them, how steep and well defined I was able to make the transition, how rugged or smooth of a surface I was able to create, how dense, etc. Their physicality and feasibility had become as important to me as their possible effect on the overall aural landscape of a cymbal.
+I grew fast into an obsession with how much I could push the material in any one direction without messing it up (and I messed it up, A LOT).
+I wanted to be better at physically molding the small details that I thought mattered, less for their sonic outcome at this point than how satisfactory it felt: how precisely and uniformly I was able to shape a curve, how consistently I was able manufacture them, how steep and well defined I was able to make the transition, how rugged or smooth of a surface I was able to create, how much control over material density I had, etc. Their physicality and feasibility had become as important to me as their possible effect on the overall aural landscape of a cymbal.

-I tend to say to my costumers that the real true skill I think I have developed through my years of making instruments is not my technique, or my dexterity, or my knowledge, all of which I think I don’t hold very much of.
+Sometimes while in conversation with my costumers, the topic of craft skills, control, knowledge and such comes up.
+I am by all means a person on his formative and initial years, 5 years might sound like a lot to some, but it really is just the beginning.
+So, when that happens, I share with them my perspective, that being: the real true skill I think I have developed in my so far short career as an instrument maker is not my technique, or my dexterity, or my knowledge —all of which I think I don’t hold very much of that isn’t intuitive.
 I usually tell my curious visitors that I think of my ears as both the true obstacle and best achievement of my journey so far.
-Not that my ears have become developed to the point where I can now hear the barrier line between two frequency bands…let’s not be silly.
-My ears are as human as any other person’s, as a matter of fact, in the world I live, oh..
-I see much better than mine in a regular basis.
-Rather, the skill I think I’ve acquired and highly value, is having learnt to ignore my ears when I knew they were susceptible, and trusting them when I thought it wasn’t right.
+Not that my ears have become super developed or able to capture sound to a higher degree...not at all.
+My ears are as human as any other person’s.
+As a matter of fact, in the world I live in, surrounded by absurd musicians, I am in constant contact with ears that far surpass mine in their raw capacity to hear and internalize either musical or aural information.
+Rather, the skill I think I’ve acquired and highly value is: having learnt to ignore my ears when I knew they were susceptible, and trusting them when I thought it wasn’t right.
 It was much more of a process of learning how to be patient with what I hear, and how to be intelligent with the information I receive through them, than an actual improvement to my hearing organs — which as we know, in all cases, decay with time.
-It is this matured listening process and understanding of my ears that allowed me, both then and now, to be content and at peace with the many cymbal making ‘incognitae’ I have gathered —and will surely continue to gather just as likely as I might resolve.
+It is this matured listening process and understanding of my ears’ input to which I give responsibility, both then and now, for the capacity to be content and at peace with my results and the many cymbal making ‘incognitae’ I have gathered —and will surely continue to gather just as likely as I might resolve.

 Until the next one.